 Wind Power vs Solar Power: Pros and Cons

 As with any power system, both wind and solar power have their pros and cons.

 What Are the Pros of Solar Panels?

 - Solar panels do not require a separate space for installation.
-They can be installed on roofs and the installation process can be completed within a short period.
+They can be installed on roofs or even the balcony and the installation process can be completed within a short period.

 - Solar panels have no moving components and are practically maintenance-free.
 Premium panels can come with a 25-year warranty and can last longer when well maintained.

 - Solar panels deliver a more predictable power output as the amount of solar energy in your area is almost constant throughout the year.

 - Solar panels are an affordable option for homeowners.
 In addition, government incentives can bring the upfront costs further down.

 - Solar panels are noise-free and are more aesthetically pleasing.

 - Solar panels will raise your property value which will ensure a bigger return on the investment.